 - magnetic resonance imaging;

 - electrocardiography, electroencephalography, thermography, detection of naturally occurring radioactivity, electroretinography, ultrasound, diagnostic infrared imaging, doppler blood flow, and echocardiography;

 - moderate exercise, muscular strength testing, body composition assessment, and flexibility testing where appropriate given the age, weight, and health of the individual.

 - Research involving materials (data, documents, records, or specimens) that have been collected or will be collected solely for nonresearch purposes (such as medical treatment or diagnosis).
 (Note: Some research in this category may be exempt from the HHS regulations for the protection of human subjects.
 45 CFR 46.101(b)(4).
 This listing refers only to research that is not exempt.)

 - Collection of data from voice, video, digital, or image recordings made for research purposes.

 - Research on individual or group characteristics or behavior (including, but not limited to, research on perception, cognition, motivation, identity, language, communication, cultural beliefs or practices, and social behavior) or research employing survey, interview, oral history, focus group, program evaluation, human factors evaluation, or quality assurance methodologies.

 Full Committee Review

 Any research involving greater than minimal risk or which involves a vulnerable subject population will require a full committee review.
 And, any protocol which does not fall under the categories for an exemption or expedited review will be scheduled for discussion at the next meeting.
-To this end, the HSRRC meets twice a month (1st and 3rd Fridays) during the academic year and once a month during the summer term.
-In order to be added to the following agenda, proposals must be submitted two weeks prior.
+To this end, the HSRRC meets once a month (3rd Friday).
+In order to be added to the meeting agenda, proposals must be submitted two weeks in advance.
 Click here for the Committee's meeting schedule and submission deadlines.